milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 Why we process your information

-We generally process your information when we need to do so to fulfill a contractual obligation (for example, to process your subscription payments to use the Shopify platform), or where we or someone we work with needs to use your personal information for a reason related to their business (for example, to provide you with a service).
-Laws in the European Economic Area ("EEA") and in the United Kingdom ("UK") call these reasons "legitimate interests."
-These "legitimate interests" include:
+We use your information for a range of purposes connected to the provision and improvement of our services (for example, to process your subscription payments to use the Shopify platform), or where we or someone we work with needs to use your Personal Data for a reason related to their business (for example, to provide you with a service).

-preventing risk and fraud
-answering questions or providing other types of support helping merchants find and use apps through our app store providing and improving our products and services providing reporting and analytics testing out features or additional services assisting with marketing, advertising, or other communications

-We only process personal information for these "legitimate interests" after considering the potential risks to your privacy and balancing any risks with certain measures—for example, by providing clear transparency into our privacy practices, offering you control over your personal information where appropriate, limiting the information we keep, limiting what we do with your information, who we send your information to, how long we keep your information, or the technical measures we use to protect your information.

-We may also process your personal information where you have provided your consent.
-In particular, where we cannot rely on an alternative legal basis for processing, where you direct us to transfer information to a third party, where we receive your data from a third party is sourced and it already comes with consent or where we are required by law to ask for your consent (including in the context of some of our sales and marketing activities).
-At any time, you have a right to withdraw your consent by changing your communication choices, opting out from our communications or by contacting us.

-Depending on whether you are a merchant, customer, partner, user or visitor, please refer to our supplemental privacy policies, as relevant, to understand our purposes for processing, categories of recipients and legal basis for processing for each type of personal data.
+Depending on whether you are a merchant, consumer, partner, or visitor, please refer to our supplemental privacy policies, as relevant, to understand our purposes for processing, and categories of recipients for processing for each type of Personal Data.

+We rely on different legal bases to perform such processing.
+For example, we rely on:

+performance of a contract to use your name and contact information to provide you with our services including to set up your account and contact you about issues with the platform legitimate interest to use information about how you access Shopify websites to prevent fraud, provide reporting and analytics, and improve our services compliance with a legal obligation to use copies of government-issued identification that you provide us to comply with different laws such as "know your customer", anti-money laundering or anti-terrorism laws consent to use your name and email address to send you marketing messages (where no other legal basis is available or appropriate)
 Your rights over your information

-We believe you should be able to access and control your personal information no matter where you live.
-Depending on how you use Shopify, you may have the right to request access to, correct, amend, delete, port to another service provider, restrict, or object to certain uses of your personal information.
+We believe you should be able to access and control your Personal Data no matter where you live.
+Depending on how you use Shopify, you may have the right to request access to, correct, amend, delete, port to another service provider, restrict, or object to certain uses of your Personal Data.
 We will not charge you more or provide you with a different level of service if you exercise any of these rights.
 Please note that a number of these rights apply only in certain circumstances, and all of these rights may be limited by law.

-Where Shopify acts as processor or service provider of your personal data on behalf of Shopify merchants, you need to directly contact the merchant you interacted with.
-For more information about how merchants collect and use your data when you visit and make purchases in their stores, review the specific Merchant's terms and privacy policy.
+Where Shopify acts as processor or service provider of your Personal Data on behalf of Shopify merchants, you need to directly contact the merchant you interacted with.
+For more information about how merchants collect and use your data when you visit and make purchases in their stores, review the specific merchant's terms and privacy policy.
 In some cases, we may offer tools and assistance to merchants to help fulfill these requests.

-If you are a merchant, customer, partner, Shop user, website visitor or other individual that Shopify has a direct relationship with or for whom Shopify processes your Personal Data as a Data Controller, please submit your data subject request through the privacy portal.
+If you are a merchant, consumer, partner, website visitor or other individual that Shopify has a direct relationship with or for whom Shopify processes your Personal Data as a Data Controller, please submit your data subject request through the privacy portal.
 We may require you to provide additional documentation to verify your identity and may use third parties to assist us with this process.
 Further information about rights available to US residents can be found below under the header "United States Regional Privacy Notice".

 If you are not happy with our response to a request, you can contact us to resolve the issue.
 If you are located in the EEA or UK, you also have the right to lodge a complaint with your local data protection or privacy authority at any time.